TheAlternativeZurich/HackingSessionSheet/110-files.md

 # Files

-This section aims to train usage with basic commands for files.
-Here you will find a basic use and most common syntax of the commands, as well as some exercises at the end.
-However the commands are much more powerful and you are invited to self-explore and experiment with other option attributes and alternative syntaxes (Hint: remember command `man` from the section *basics*).
+This section introduces you to basic commands related to files.

 ###wc
 `wc` stands for "wordcount".
 It prints newline-, word-, and byte-counts for each file, and a summary line if more than one FILE is specified.